identity-box/identity-box/workspaces/telepath/README.md

 The same applies for the key, but here the length is aligned with `nacl.secretbox.keyLength`.
 You have to take this into account when using your own `randomBytes` function (e.g. on React Native).

-A new thing in the example about if `clientId`.
+A new thing in the example above is `clientId`.
 Client Id is not something that belongs to the channel description and formally speaking is optional, although highly recommended.

 Telepath always maintains a channel between two, and only two parties at the very moment.
 Internally, when you subscribe